abbyazari/abbyazari.github.io/_pages/publications.md

 *  **Azari, A. R.** (2020) "A Data-Driven Understanding of Plasma Transport in Saturn's Magnetic Environment".
 Ph.D.
 Thesis.
 University of Michigan. <a href="https://deepblue.lib.umich.edu/handle/2027.42/155251">Handle: 2027.42/155251</a>

-    *The appendix of this work discusses the implementation of Jupyter notebooks to provide an approachable experience for students into computation for undergraduate and graduate students.*
+    *The appendix of this work discusses the implementation of Jupyter notebooks to provide an approachable experience into computation for undergraduate and graduate students.*

 ### Collaborative Publications